 program “Remix”, his songs got a huge success in the Arab World.
-His song “Dari Ya Alby” crossed 150 Million views on Youtube.
+His hits “Dari Ya Alby”, "Fady Shewaya", Ya Zareef Al Tool" and many more made him one of the top artists in the middle east with almost 1 Billion total views on Youtube!

 If SoundCloud, as a platform, has become synonymous with any genre of music, it’s undoubtedly rap.
 In any given week, a peek at the site’s top 50 songs shows at least 90 percent to be hip-hop.
 From the howlingly cartoonish to the despondently evil, from rote invocations...